Everest: Jamie McAnsh climbs to base camp on crutches

 He had to learn to walk again - and after a gruelling recovery he has regained some of his mobility but still relies on crutches to walk.

-"One of the hardest things the team had to think about was where to put their feet, but I had to think about where to put my feet and my crutches," he said after completing his Everest challenge.
+"One of the hardest things the team had to think about was where to put their feet, because of the altitude everything was so laboured.

+"But I had to think about where to put my feet and my crutches, because if my crutches slipped it would be a disaster because i can't put my hands out to fall," he said after completing his Everest challenge.

 As Jamie reached the mountain's memorial, he stopped to pay tribute to his father and nephew, who have both died.

-"I took their memory with them throughout the whole trip and I thought it was a lovely thing to leave their memory in somewhere I have thought about for many years," he said.
+"I took their memory with me throughout the whole trip and I thought it was a lovely thing to build a memorial cairn which is a pile of rocks, in somewhere that I have thought of for so many years," he said.

 Jamie already has his next challenge in his sights, but this one is a bit closer to home.